fzc961020/SVI-Coverage-and-Bias/README.md

 The journal paper can be found [here](https://doi.org/10.1016/j.compenvurbsys.2025.102253).

- ## SVI Coverage Estimation Workflow
+ ## SVI Coverage Estimation
-In **SVI Coverage and Bias** project, focusing on the dual nature of Street View Imagery (SVI)—both as vector data with geographic location and orientation and as image data capturing and mapping real-world objects—we explore a computational workflow to estimate SVI's coverage of urban building elements.
+In this project, focusing on the dual nature of Street View Imagery (SVI)—both as vector data with geographic location and orientation and as image data capturing and mapping real-world objects—we explore a computational workflow to estimate SVI's coverage of urban building elements.
 ![workflow](images/isovist_workflow_with_legend)

  ### Isovist Analysis

-Apart from the nighttime images, luminosity of scene at the same location are measured with a light meter.
-The nighttime images are also paired with corresponding daytime SVI from Google Street View. <!-- Each image has been enriched with a wide range of geospatial, temporal, contextual, semantic, and perceptual information adding up to 346 unique features, as shown in the below illustration. -->

 ## Detecting Generic Lighting Patterns from Nighttime SVI